 You don’t have to be Jewish to say at New York’s first Kosher hotel, just a lover of history, as the owners here take the heritage of the Lower East Side seriously.
 Rooms are named after the famous men and women who came from the ‘hood (Fanny Brice, Milton Berle), and a mezuzah graces every guest-room door (that’s the Jewish talisman that’s nailed to the doorframe of Jewish homes; it contains the opening words of the Old Testament).
-Best of all, these (often) apartment-sized rooms are filled with furniture that looks like a cousin of what would have been in use a century ago (the beds are more comfortable now, though many have old-fashioned wrought-iron frames).
-And if you are Jewish, even better: The included continental breakfast comes from a local kosher bakery and the free happy hour features a surprisingly good kosher wine.
+Best of all, if you get one of the (often) apartment-sized rooms, they are filled with furniture that looks like a cousin of what would have been in use a century ago (the beds are more comfortable now, though many have old-fashioned wrought-iron frames).
+In addition to regular rooms, the hotel has hostel rooms.
+The service here could be improved, but for this coveted neighborhood, the prices are good.

 Our Rating Neighborhood Lower East Side Transportation Subway: A or C to Chambers St Phone 212/964-4600 Prices $200–$350 double Amenities Restaurant, concierge, free passes to nearby Equinox Gym Units 45 units URL https://www.booking.com/hotel/us/blue-moon-manhattan.html?aid=1254987 &label=frommers-hotelpage-deeplink Web site Blue Moon Hotel

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.